andrew/ultimate-awesome/README.md

 - [montreal](https://github.com/opensourcecities/montreal) - A directory of companies, people, and projects that are Open Source and from Montréal.
 - [awesome-steamdeck](https://github.com/wilco42/awesome-steamdeck) - A collection of awesome things regarding Valve's Steam Deck.
 - [awesome-xrpl](https://github.com/wojake/awesome-xrpl) - 😎 Awesome projects, links, and stuff with the XRPL, aka XRP Ledger.
-- [awesome-ai-marketing](https://github.com/alternbits/awesome-ai-marketing) - A curated list of top best ai tools for marketing.
 - [awesome-spicedb](https://github.com/authzed/awesome-spicedb) - An awesome list for the SpiceDB ecosystem 😎.
 - [awesome-lnbits](https://github.com/btcteun/awesome-lnbits) - Awesome projects build on LNBits.
 - [awesome-testing-blogs](https://github.com/ChristoWolf/awesome-testing-blogs) - An awesome, curated list of various software testing related blogs and similar resources.
 - [awesome-aws-lambda](https://github.com/danteata/awesome-aws-lambda) - Curated list of Awesome AWS Lambda seed repos, starters, boilerplates, examples, tutorials, components, modules, videos, and anything else in the AWS Lambda ecosystem.
 - [awesome-ai-cybersecurity](https://github.com/elniak/awesome-ai-cybersecurity) - Welcome to the ultimate list of resources for AI in cybersecurity.
 This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.
 - [awesome-ethereum-finance](https://github.com/manifoldfinance/awesome-ethereum-finance) - Ethereum  cutting edge applications, protocols, cryptography, systems and more.
+- [awesome-side-channel-attack](https://github.com/phonchi/awesome-side-channel-attack) - A curated list of awesome side-channel attack resources.
 - [awesome-spacemacs](https://github.com/rajasegar/awesome-spacemacs) - A collection of awesome Spacemacs resources.
 - [awesome-yolo](https://github.com/srebroa/awesome-yolo) - :rocket: :star: The list of the most popular YOLO algorithms - awesome YOLO.
 - [Awesome-Multimodal-Reasoning](https://github.com/Video-R1/Awesome-Multimodal-Reasoning) - Collections of Papers and Projects for Multimodal Reasoning.
 - [awesome-circom](https://github.com/arnaucube/awesome-circom) - A curated list of repos related to Circom.
 - [llm-misinformation-survey](https://github.com/llm-misinformation/llm-misinformation-survey) - Paper list for the survey "Combating Misinformation in the Age of LLMs: Opportunities and Challenges" and the initiative "LLMs Meet Misinformation", accepted by AI Magazine 2024.
+- [awesome-newsroom-tech](https://github.com/loganmeetsworld/awesome-newsroom-tech) - List of newsrooms around the world that are using software engineering, data science, osint, and various tech to elevate reporting.
 - [awesome-rust-gamedev](https://github.com/nightswatchgames/awesome-rust-gamedev) - A collection about rust gamedev resources.
 - [awesome-interop](https://github.com/nomad-xyz/awesome-interop) - A curated list of awesome resources and projects that concern blockchain interoperability.
 - [awesome-actions-on-google](https://github.com/ravirupareliya/awesome-actions-on-google) - A collection of useful things regarding Actions on Google.